SUPPORTING LASTING POLYAMOROUS RELATIONSHIPS

 - Have enough knowledge and experience working with (and being in) non-monogamous relationships you won't have to educate me in our sessions

-- Help you listen and communicate effectively with yourself and those you love
+- Help you listen, build trust and communicate effectively with yourself and those you love

 How did you learn about this kind of relationship?